People tend to connect with news sources they trust. As an author, you could be that news source.

 5. Give Others Access

-Once you’ve gone through all the work to claim your knowledge panel, you may want to make sure other people on your team have access to your brand’s knowledge panels as well.
+Once you’ve gone through all the work to claim your knowledge panel, you may also want to make sure other people on your team have access to your brand’s knowledge panels so you can all collaborate with the same information.
+With access to the same information, your team can be more consistent, stay up to date on any changes, and streamline your overall workflow.

 To do this, you need to be logged in to the same Google account you used to claim the panel.
 Go to Google’s Manage User page.